RavenProject/Ravencoin/doc/build-unix.md

 UNIX/LINUX BUILD NOTES
 ====================
-Some notes on how to build Yottaflux Core in *nix.
+Some notes on how to build Yottaflux in *nix.

 Note